Home Preservation Program

 We work to maintain the affordable housing stock and to allow seniors to age in place.

-We have joined our home preservation program with Habitat’s Aging in Place initiative to focus our efforts on senior homeowners in our community.
-With this program, a special assessment is conducted on the senior’s home to assess the need for services which can help ensure they continue to live safely and comfortably in their own home.
-An affordable loan is provided to the homeowner to cover the cost of the repairs.
-Available services include installation of grab-bars and low-level carbon monoxide detectors, evaluation of trip-hazards, and furnace servicing.
+We have joined our Home Preservation program with Habitat’s Aging in Place initiative to focus our efforts on senior homeowners in our community.
+With this program, a special assessment is conducted on the senior’s home to determine the need for services which can help ensure applicants continue to live safely and comfortably in their own home.
+An affordable loan is provided to the homeowner to cover the cost of the repairs and the homeowner provides sweat-equity hours to support the project.
+Available services include installation of grab-bars and low-level carbon monoxide detectors, evaluation of trip-hazards, and furnace servicing, among other services.

 Often, these homeowners can make their monthly mortgage payment but do not have additional funds available for basic home maintenance or safety improvements.

 Qualified applicants will be able to provide the following information with their application:

 - Proof of ownership showing name and address of applicant (for example a deed on the home or property tax receipt).

 - A copy of applicant’s homeowner’s insurance declarations page, or a copy of a recent insurance bill.